IBM/API4JSON/README.md

 For people familiar with the IBM json4j library, simply use this jar and change the import statements from using com.ibm.json.java to com.api.json and everything should work as before.

+Developers, please use Eclipse version 2019-09 or later.

 Please contact Nathaniel Mills (wnm3@us.ibm.com) with questions.